Preponderous-Software/SDL-Environment/README.md

-# SDL-GraphicsEnv
+# graphik-lib-cpp
-Abstracts out the handling of Simple DirectMedia Layer.
-Currently includes Text and Button tools and provides support for drawing rectangles to the screen.
+This library abstracts out the handling of Simple DirectMedia Layer, providing support for drawing rectangles, text and buttons to the screen.